 Difficulty of hiring index Data Fixed-term contracts prohibited for permanent tasks?
-No Maximum length of a single fixed-term contract (months) No explicit limit for a single term Maximum length of fixed-term contracts, including renewals (months) No limit Minimum wage for a 19-year old worker or an apprentice (US\$/month) 0.0 Ratio of minimum wage to value added per worker 0.00 respond to a seasonal increase in production; and whether the average paid annual leave for a worker with 1 year of tenure, a worker with 5 years and a worker with 10 years is more than 26 working days or fewer than 15 working days.
+No Maximum length of a single fixed-term contract (months) No limit Maximum length of fixed-term contracts, including renewals (months) No limit Minimum wage for a 19-year old worker or an apprentice (US\$/month) 0.0 Ratio of minimum wage to value added per worker 0.00 respond to a seasonal increase in production; and whether the average paid annual leave for a worker with 1 year of tenure, a worker with 5 years and a worker with 10 years is more than 26 working days or fewer than 15 working days.